ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 TODO: defines error response if it does not have it / is not valid.

-The KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty' and 'key' parameters.
-The Key Distribution Response MAY also include the 'profile', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.
+The KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty' and 'key' parameters specified in {{ssec-key-distribution-response}}.
+The Key Distribution Response MAY also include the 'profile', 'exp', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.

 Note that this response might simply re-provide the same keying material currently owned by the Client, if it has not been renewed.